The Booking and Etiquette of Being an Opening Band

 Opening Band Etiquette

-Some of these rules might seem a touch frustrating but take the long term view—making a good impression now is money in the bank for your future music career.
-Here are seven basic etiquette rules all good opening bands should follow.
+Some of these rules might seem a touch frustrating but take the long-term view—making a good impression now is money in the bank for your future music career.
+Here are some basic etiquette rules all good opening bands should follow.